Aayush-Goel-04/capa-explained/README.md

 # CAPA-doc
 ## How CAPA Works
 CAPA is an open-source tool developed by the FLARE team to identify capabilities in executable files.
+Here's the github repo link for capa https://github.com/mandiant/capa.

 ### Usage: